Fire Protection District Governance

 Ralph has kept involved over the years with the local community.
 He was a volunteer with the old Community Volunteer Fire District, the Ballwin Volunteer Fire District, and the Ballwin Fire Protection District, which was incorporated in 1957.
 Mr. Starck maintains his community service by being a member of the Ballwin Historical Commission, the Old Trails Historical Society, and the Wildwood Historical Society.
 Ralph presently lives in Wildwood with his wife Karen.
 He has three grown children who live within the fire district

-Director Macinski has a B A in Business from Maryville University and an M A in Business and Organizational Security Management from Webster University .He has completed additional graduate studies through Central Missouri State University (Occupational Safety and Health) and at Saint Louis University (Urban Planning and Design)
+Director Macinski has a B.A. in Business from Maryville University and an M.A. in Business and Organizational Security Management from Webster University .He has completed additional graduate studies through Central Missouri State University (Occupational Safety and Health) and Saint Louis University (Urban Planning and Design).

 He is a graduate of the Greater St. Louis Police Academy and the FBI Academy in Quantico, Va.